ISO27001:2022

 The audit is going to check for documented processes, documented topic specific policy and these have been communicated and people have been trained on what is required of them.
 They will check that communicating responsibility is part of the HR off boarding process.

-In my experience, the top 3 mistakes people make for ISO 27001 Annex A 6.5 are
+In my experience, the top 3 mistakes people make for ISO 27001 Responsibilities After Termination Or Change Of Employment are

 1. You have no contracts in place